pentalpha/bioinfo-arsenal/DeNovoAssembly.md

 > The problem of sequence assembly can be compared to taking many copies of a book, passing each of them through a shredder with a different cutter, and piecing the text of the book back together just by looking at the shredded pieces.
 (Wikipedia again)

-# A Pipeline For De Novo Sequence Assembly
+# A Guide For DeNovo Sequence Assembly

 Overview of the tools we are gonna use here:

 1. prefetch
 2. fastq-dump
-3. spades
+3. Option A: spades
-4. abyss
+4. Option B: abyss
-5. SOAPdenovo
+5. Option C: Velvet
-6. MaSuRCA
+6. Option D:
 7. redundans
 8. quast

-# SRA, dbGaP, and ADSP data

-> Sequence Read Archive (SRA) makes biological sequence data available to the research community to enhance reproducibility and allow for new discoveries by comparing data sets.
-The SRA stores raw sequencing data and alignment information from high-throughput sequencing platforms, including...
-(NCBI)

-> The database of Genotypes and Phenotypes (dbGaP) was developed to archive and distribute the data and results from studies that have investigated the interaction of genotype and phenotype in Humans.
-(NCBI)

-> ADSP: Alzheimer's Disease Sequencing Project

 # 1. prefetch